Katy-Kearns/sea-swim-together-galway/README.md

 ### Footer

 * The footer contains four icons for social media pages for the group and site.
-There maybe social media network accounts and video playlists available with relevant safety information.
+There may be social media network accounts and video playlists available with relevant safety information on further development.
 * Again, the core structure for these links was taken from love running wih styling used keep in with the sites theme and hover elements were added to signpoint to the user what is being selected.
 * They place well on medium and smaller screens but rise too high on a larger screen.